Florida Climate Smart Agriculture Forum

 - If participants agree that such a strategy would be useful, develop an action plan for producing same.

 At the conclusion of the introductory dialogue, the consensus view of the Work Group was that Florida agriculture was undergoing transformational change resulting from a growing population, land fragmentation, rising operating costs, labor shortages, trade imbalances and that changing climatic conditions represented a major threat multiplier to the future economic viability of the industry.
-In response to a closing question, “Who wants to remain engaged and help construct a climate smart agriculture/adaptive management strategic plan for Florida agriculture”? - all responded affirmatively.

 This planning led to a second, April 17, 2019 meeting and the announcement of the Florida Climate Smart Agriculture Initiative on April 18th.